The Resource Center organizes resources around 7 green economy “Sectors” and 7 “Topics.”

 Page 6 of 10

-The Solar Foundation’s solar employment research provides annual census information for the U.S. at both state and national levels.
+The Solar Foundation’s solar employment research shows that jobs in the solar industry on on the rise.
+This resource further provides annual census information for the U.S. at both state and national levels.
 In addition: job maps, fact sheets, press releases and reports provide a deeper understanding of the growth and impact of solar energy development.
 To compare current with past data, a list of dates near the top of the following pages provides reports and census information for previous years.

 This short but powerful video outlines an extremely comprehensive, up-to-date assessment of climate change: the IPCC’s Fifth Assessment and Synthesis Report.
 The video gives an overview of this document, written and explained in such terms that policy makers can better understand and accept the science provided within the report to effectively deal with the world’s changing climate, which is also a valuable classroom tool.